 Neighbouring Krabi Province is a treasure trove for intrepid travellers; from the crystal clear Emerald Pond to the epic 1,237-step climb up to the Buddha image and stunning views at the Tiger Temple Cave to the enchanted scenery and pools of Than Bok Khoranee National Park to the shopping and late night bars of Ao Nang to the chilled out beaches of Koh Lanta Island to the parties of Phi Phi, where ‘The Beach’ was filmed - the options are truly endless!

 Accommodation is in dorm style rooms, with en-suite bathrooms, running cold water.
 The maximum number of volunteers per room is 6.
 Please note that sometimes the rooms are mixed gender.
 Participants share all base duties, including cleaning the common area and the resource room and other daily chores.
-Drinking water will be provided.You need to bring your own mosquito net and bedding for example a thin sleeping bag liner.
+Drinking water will be provided.You need to bring your own bedding for example a thin sleeping bag liner.

 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.